vixifying/docs-note/README.md

 # Dragging cards using React+vite, Tailwind CSS & Framer motion

---Live preview is not visible on github pages as it may have some dependencies--
+- Live preview is not visible on github pages as it may have some dependencies